What is TPD insurance in super?

 An example of TPD eligibility in a policy is that you were employed at the date of disablement, have been continuously unable to perform your occupational duties since the date of disablement, for at least 3 consecutive months and remain so at the date of lodgement due to the injury or sickness.
 Further that you are unable to ever be gainfully employed in any occupation for which you are reasonably suited by education, training, or experience due to your injury or sickness.
 Our TPD lawyers will help you understand whether or not you are eligible to claim TPD, so you don’t have to navigate through policies on your own.

-What are some of the reasons my TPD claim could be refused?
+What are some of the reasons my TPD claim could be rejected?

 What does a TPD claim lawyer do?